Around the World

 • the name of the city should be included in the title of the blog.

 By early 2006 there were some thirty or so sites involved, ranging from large cities to quite small towns.
 A mailing list and a forum were organised to enable participating blog authors to communicate with each other and discuss relevant matters.
 The blogs all linked to each other.
-A links page was kept on a Wiki page so that each could copy/paste a standard set of links.

 As the number of sites grew past 50, 100, 200, 500 it became increasingly more difficult to visit all the sites regularly.
 For a time, there was a web ring, but that is no longer in operation.
 What then developed was the City Daily Photoblog Portal.